Kros-sk/TeaPie.Extensions/README.md

    - Run tests to here (on .http and .csx files)
    - Generate new test case (on directories)
    - Explore collection (on directories)
+   - Preview HTTP file (on .http files)
+   - Open visual editor (on .http files)
+   - Shift subsequent tests (on files and directories)

 ## Keybindings